Flocking dynamics with voter-like interactions: Consensus times

 \section{Consensus times}

 A magnitude of interest in models that exhibit a complete order is the time to reach the final ordered state or consensus time.
 In Fig.~\ref{tau}(a) we plot the mean consensus time $\tau$ over many realizations as a function of the particle density $\rho$, for a system of $N=600$ particles and different speeds.
+We need to mention that there was a very small fraction of realizations that did not reach consensus, specially at low densities.
+Those realizations were not considered in the calculation of $\tau$.
 In the static case scenario $v=0$ (circles) $\tau$ decreases with $\rho$ and approaches the MF value ($\tau_{\mbox{ MF}} \simeq 2N=1200$) for large $N$ \cite{Starnini-2012,Pickering-2016} (horizontal dashed line).
 As discussed in section \ref{ordering}, the MF limiting case is obtained when $L \le \sqrt{2}$ and thus each particle falls in the interaction range of any other particle.
 Therefore, for $N=600$ this happens when $\rho$ overcomes the value $N/2=300$.
 However, already for $\rho \simeq 50$ is $\tau \simeq \tau_{\mbox{ MF}}$ and the system behaves as in MF.
-In Fig.~\ref{tau}(b) we show the dependence of $\tau$ with the number of particles, for $v=0$ and different densities.
+In Fig.~\ref{tau}(b) we show the dependence of $\tau$ with the number of particles for $v=0$ and different densities.
 For high densities, $\tau$ approaches the MF linear behavior $\tau_{\mbox{ MF}} \simeq 2N$ (dashed line), but for low densities there are logarithmic deviations consistent with the 2D behavior $\tau \sim N \ln N$ \cite{Krapivsky-1992,Frachebourg-1996}.
 This crossover between 2D and MF can be better seen in the inset of Fig.~\ref{tau}(b), where we show $\tau/N$ vs $N$ on a log-linear scale to capture logarithmic corrections.
 We observe that data points fall on a straight line with density dependent $y$-coordinate $A(\rho)$ and slope $B(\rho)$.
 As $\rho$ increases, $B$ goes to zero and $A$ approaches $2.0$, recovering the MF behavior.